We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Psoriasis is an inflammatory autoimmune condition that can affect the skin anywhere on your body.
 Genital psoriasis develops around your genital area.
 It can flare up on the vulva or the penis.
 It can also appear on your upper thighs, the folds of skin between your thigh and groin, or between your buttocks.
 It rarely affects the inside of the vagina.

 Anyone can get psoriasis, but researchers don’t know the precise cause.
 It’s not clear why some people with psoriasis get it around their genitals.

 If you have psoriasis, you might go a long time without a problem and then have a flare-up.
 Flare-ups may be triggered by factors such as stress or illness, but it can be hard to determine those factors and avoid them.

 Psoriasis tends to run in families, but it isn’t contagious.
 The condition can be managed effectively, but there’s currently no cure.

 In general, psoriasis looks like patches of red skin with thick, shiny scales.
 When it develops in the genital area, the patches may be a brighter red, but you usually won’t see the classic scales of psoriasis.

 When it occurs within the folds of your skin, also known as inverse psoriasis, the color may be more of a reddish-white or reddish-grey.
 Your skin can become cracked and sore and may bleed.
-When it occurs in the skin folds, psoriasis can also look a lot like thrush, which is a type of yeast infection.
+When it occurs in the skin folds, psoriasis can also look a lot like a yeast infection.
 Learn more about what inverse psoriasis looks like.

 The genitals are a sensitive area, so your skin is likely to be tender.
-Genital psoriasis can cause itching, burning, and quite a bit of discomfort.
+Genital psoriasis can cause itching, burning, and discomfort.
 It can even become painful.